21 Healthcare Marketing Strategies To Attract More High Value Patients

 12. Use local SEO tools to optimize your local presence

 All healthcare practices need a strong local presence so that people searching for healthcare services in the specific area you serve will find your business online.
 For this reason, local SEO is more important than generalized SEO for the healthcare segment.

-As a doctor, you also need to make sure that your physician marketing strategy includes a strong focus on your local business listings.
+As a doctor, you also need to make sure that your healthcare marketing strategy includes a strong focus on your local business listings.